Introduction

 Some bolted crops can be left to produce seed, but seed saving is not always worth doing.

 It works best when the plant is healthy, open-pollinated, and not a hybrid variety.
-If the plant bolted very early because it was weak, stressed or badly suited to your garden, saving seed from it may simply carry that problem forward.
+If the plant bolted very early because it was weak, stressed or badly suited to your garden, saving seed from it may just carry that problem forward.

 As a rough guide: